THE ULTIMATE SWITZERLAND TRAVEL ITINERARY FOR FIRST-TIME VISITORS

 I fell in love with Switzerland the second I stepped off the airplane.
 There is just something so magical about the charming Swiss chalets and medieval buildings.
-Switzerland really is a beautiful country and I’m hoping this ultimate 7 day Switzerland travel itinerary, covering Zurich, Lucerne, and Interlaken (my personal favorite), will convince you to visit!
+Switzerland really is a beautiful country and I’m hoping this ultimate Switzerland travel itinerary, covering Zurich, Lucerne, Interlaken (my personal favorite), Montreux, and Geneva will convince you to visit!

 KNOW BEFORE YOU GO